-5.7.1 PT providers shall use a random process to determine the target assigned values for their PT samples within the specified concentration ranges as listed in the most current approved TNI FoPT tables.

-5.7.1.1 PT provider may make modifications to randomly-selected assigned values based on technical (i.e., solubility, compatibility, interference) issues.

-- 5.7.1.2 Any modifications to randomly-selected assigned values shall be documented with the justification for the modification(s). - 5.7.2 Assigned values for aqueous, non-microbiological analytes that are measured (chemical concentrations, isotope activities, etc.): - a) shall be equal to the made-to values of the analytes based on gravimetric and volumetric measurements of a starting material of known concentration, or if the analyte assigned value is determined by the PT providers measurement, then the assigned value shall be set to the mean of the PT provider's verification analyses - b) shall be presented as three (3) significant figures. - 5.7.3 Assigned values for quantitative microbiology and protozoan analytes: - shall be equal to the study calculated mean as specified in Sections 5.9.2.5 or 5.9.2.8. as appropriate - b) shall be presented as a whole number with no more than three (3) significant figures for quantitative methods utilizing microbial colony counting techniques; for example membrane filtration methods (MF) and pour plate methods, - c) shall be set to three (3) significant figures for quantitative methods utilizing statistical probability techniques; for example most probable number (MPN) methods. - 5.7.4 Assigned values for solid and chemical matrix analytes: - a) shall be equal to the natural (background) concentration as analytically determined by the PT provider, plus the made-to concentrations of any spiked analytes based on gravimetric and volumetric measurements of a starting material of known concentration, and - b) if the analyte assigned value is determined by the PT providers measurement, then the assigned value shall be set to the mean of the PT provider's verification analyses, - b) shall be presented as three (3) significant figures. - 5.7.5 Assigned Values for WETT analytes: - a) NOEC Analytes: Assigned Value should be set to the Study Median of the data reported by laboratories; reported values are <6.25%, 6.25%, 12.5%, 25%, 50%, 100%, or >100%.
-If the Median falls between two of these values, then the Assigned Value is set at the higher value. - b) Non-NOEC Analytes: Assigned Value should be set to the Study Mean, calculated using reported values from 6.25% and 100%, inclusive. - 5.7.6 Assigned values for qualitative analytes shall be represented as "Present" or "Absent". - 5.7.7 All unspiked analytes shall have their assigned values set to "<" PTRL, as the analytes' PTRLs are listed in the most current approved FoPT tables. - 5.8 Operation of Proficiency Testing Program

-5.8.1 Study Instructions
+- 5.7.1 The PT Provider shall use a random process to determine the target assigned values for their its PT samples within the specified concentration ranges as listed in the most current approved TNI FoPT tables. - 5.7.1.1 The PT Provider may make modifications to randomly-selected assigned values based on technical (i.e., solubility, compatibility, interference) issues. - 5.7.1.2 Any modifications to randomly-selected assigned values shall be documented with the justification for the modifications. - 5.7.2 Assigned values for aqueous, non-microbiological analytes that are measured (chemical concentrations, isotope activities, etc.): - a) shall be equal to the made-to values of the analytes based on gravimetric and volumetric measurements of a starting material of known concentration, or if the analyte assigned value is determined by the PT Provider's measurement, then the assigned value shall be set to the mean of the PT Provider's verification analyses; - b) shall be presented as three (3) significant figures. - 5.7.3 Assigned values for quantitative microbiology and protozoan analytes: - a) shall be equal to the study calculated mean as specified in Sections 5.9.2.5 or 5.9.2.8. as appropriate;

+- b) shall be presented as a whole number with no more than three (3) significant figures for quantitative methods utilizing microbial colony counting techniques; for example, membrane filtration methods (MF) and pour plate methods; - c) shall be set to three (3) significant figures for quantitative methods utilizing statistical probability techniques; for example, most probable number (MPN) methods. - 5.7.4 Assigned values for solid and chemical matrix analytes: - a) shall be equal to the natural (background) concentration as analytically determined by the PT Provider, plus the made-to concentrations of any spiked analytes based on gravimetric and volumetric measurements of a starting material of known concentration, and - b) shall be presented to three (3) significant figures. - if-If the analyte assigned value is determined by the PT Provider's measurement, then the assigned value shall be set to the mean of the PT Provider's verification analyses. - b) shall be presented as three (3) significant figures. - 5.7.5 Assigned Values for WETT analytes: - a) NOEC Analytes: Assigned Value should be set to the Study Median of the data reported by laboratories; reported values are <6.25%, 6.25%, 12.5%, 25%, 50%, 100%, or >100%.
+If the Median falls between two of these values, then the Assigned Value is set at the higher value. - b) Non-NOEC Analytes: Assigned Value should be set to the Study Mean, calculated using reported values from 6.25% and 100%, inclusive. - 5.7.6 Assigned values for qualitative analytes shall be represented as "Present" or "Absent". - 5.7.7 All unspiked analytes shall have their assigned values set to "<" PTRL, as the analytes' PTRLs are listed in the most current approved FoPT tables. - 5.8 Operation of Proficiency Testing Program - 5.8.1 Study Instructions